Electrolux Magic Mill DLX Mixer

 The controls on the unit are quite simple.
 There is the on/off/timer knob and then the power/speed control knob.
 The one feature I really like is the timer.
 It can be set for as little as 1 minute up to 12 minutes which is more than enough for any mixing or kneading job.
 The power/speed control knob allows you to adjust the speed from low all the way up to high or anything in between.

-Don’t think that mixing, whipping and kneading is the only thing you can do with the Magic Mill DLX.
+Don’t think that mixing, whipping and kneading is the only thing you can do with the Electrolux Magic Mill DLX mixer.
 It has an accessory port on the side for things like a grain mill, blender, citrus juicer, grain flaker for making oatmeal and the like, food/meat grinder, food processor and more.
-With all of these accessories your Magic Mill DLX becomes the center of your kitchen and food preparation.
+With all of these accessories your Electrolux Magic Mill DLX becomes the center of your kitchen and food preparation.

 Robert’s Ultimate Chocolate Chip Cookies